- Residents & Visitors

 An outer loop around Dallas County was first envisioned in 1964.
 In 1968, the Texas Highway Commission authorized an outer loop around Dallas and designated it as Loop 9.
 In 1976, a management audit of the State Department of Highway Public Transportation (SDHPT, now TxDOT) indicated a financial shortfall for highway improvements.
 In 1988, the cities of Garland, Rowlett, Mesquite, and Dallas County sponsored a study to extend SH 190 from SH 78 to IH 20.

 In 1991, SDHPT commissioned further study of SH 190 from SH 78 to IH 20 and recommended an alignment.
-In 2000, the North Texas Tollway Authority (NTTA) began an updated/more detailed study to develop the section from SH 78 to IH 30 as a tollway.
+In 2000, the North Texas Tollway Authority (NTTA) began an updated/more detailed study to develop the section from SH 78 to IH 30 as the President George Bush Turnpike (PGBT) Eastern Extension and in 2004, TxDOT began a study to identify an alignment for SH 190 from IH 30 to IH 20.

 To mitigate the adverse aspects of having a major highway through the Town, the Citizen Committee stressed the desire for whichever route was ultimately chosen to be depressed to help minimize the noise and visual impact to neighboring subdivisions.
 Once it was determined the fourth route could be depressed more than route 2, and considering the positive economic benefits route 4 offered, the Citizen Committee and Council held a joint session to compare and contrast route 4 with the previously recommended route 2.
 Route 4 was determined to more favorable in nearly all categories and the Committee and Council voted unanimously to adopt route 4 as the final recommended route to TxDOT.

-All 190 Citizen Committee meetings are open to the public and agendas are posted 72 hours prior to the meeting on our Agendas and Minutes page.
+All of the SH 190 Citizen Committee meeting agendas and meeting minutes can be found on the Agendas and Minutes page.
 Additional TxDOT information can be found on the Department's SH 190 - The East Branch Webpage.

 If you have any questions, please contact Town Hall at (972) 226-7177.